Dhruvk3000/IoT/README.md

-# IoT: Hand gesture car
+# IoT Projects and Code
 Code for hand gesture car